 cached landscapes

-Cached Landscapes / Objects of Surveillance #1 - Augsburg Gablingen (2015)
+Cached Landscapes #1 - Augsburg Gablingen (2015)

-"Cached Landscapes" is an experimental photographic project, virtually visiting surveillance related signals-intelligence locations researched and published by Trevor Paglen in mid 2015.
+"Cached Landscapes" is an experimental photographic project, virtually visiting geo locations of technical infrastructure researched and

 browser cache everytime we visit a website or a map on the internet.